lablluberes/ViBEx/README.md

 	browser of choice
 - Use CTRL + C to shut down the local server once finished

 ## HOW TO USE

-1. Click on **UPLOAD GENE EXPRESSION FILE** and upload a time series dataset in CSV format first column should be gene names.
+1. Click on **UPLOAD GENE EXPRESSION FILE** and upload a time series dataset in CSV format first column should be gene names (each row is a gene expression).
 2. Select individual genes by clicking on the checkboxes.
 Deselect by clicking the checkbox again
   - Select all genes by clicking **SELECT ALL**
   - Deselect all selections by clicking **DESELECT ALL**